 Use a business process flow when you want staff to move through the same stages and follow the same steps to interact with a customer.
 For example, use a business process flow if you want everyone to handle customer service requests the same way, or to require staff to gain approval for an invoice before submitting an order.

 Your environment includes several ready-to-use business process flows for common sales, service, and marketing tasks that you can use with little or no changes required.
 Or, you can create your own.
-See the following topics for more information on business process flows:
+More information: Create a business process flow

 When to use workflows

 Use workflows to automate business processes behind the scenes.
 Workflows are typically initiated by system events so the user doesn't need to be aware that they are running.
 Workflows that operate in the background are "asynchronous."
-Workflows can also be configured for people to manually initiate them. when you want to automate common tasks, such as automatically sending a confirmation email to a customer when an order ships.
+Workflows can also be configured for people to manually initiate them when you want to automate common tasks, such as automatically sending a confirmation email to a customer when an order ships.
 Workflows that operate in real time are "synchronous."
-For more information on workflows, see Workflow processes
+More information: Workflow processes

 When to use Power Automate

-Use Power Automate when you need to create automated workflows that perform actions between your environment and favorite app or service, such as Customer Engagement, Twitter, Dropbox, Google services, Office 365, and SharePoint.
-You can trigger a flow based on a specific action, or invoke from within your app.
+Use Power Automate when you need to create automated workflows that perform actions between your environment and favorite app or service, such as Dynamics 365, Twitter, Dropbox, Google services, Microsoft 365, or SharePoint.
+You can trigger a cloud flow based on a specific action, or invoke from within your app.
 More information: Use Power Automate to automate processes across services